VallariAg/Github-CLI/README.md

 # Github CLI
-CLI tool to view Issue and PRs on the terminal.
+[WIP] CLI tool to view Issue and PRs on the terminal.

 # Install
 Install npm.
 To install all the dependencies, run: